strontic/strontic.github.io/xcyclopedia/library/setspn.exe-B5C40D227A34916C35CD20C1D0F82DE0.md

 ## Possible Misuse

 *The following table contains possible examples of `setspn.exe` being misused.
-While `setspn.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `setspn.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --